-AWARE ADSL INTELLECTUAL PROPERTY
+AWARE DSL INTELLECTUAL PROPERTY

 Aware has been a pioneer of DSL technology since the mid 1990s.
-We license our StratiPHY2+(TM) technology to semiconductor companies to manufacture and sell chipsets that are compliant with the ITU standards for ADSL, ADSL2 and ADSL2plus.
-We have been first to market with an intellectual property offering, including a complete digital silicon solution (i.e. chip) that supports ADSL2 and ADSL2plus standards.
+We license our StratiPHY2+(TM) and StratiPHY3(TM) technology to semiconductor companies to manufacture and sell chipsets that are compliant with the ITU standards for ADSL, ADSL2, ADSL2plus, VDSL1 and VDSL2.
+StratiPHY2plus was a first to market intellectual property offering, including a complete digital silicon solution (i.e. chip), that supports ADSL2 and ADSL2plus standards.
 We have also been first to demonstrate bonded ADSL2plus that doubles ADSL data rates as well as reach-extended ADSL2 that increases the distance over which phone companies can deliver service by 20% or more.
+StratiPHY3 was announced by Aware in 2005 and is a first to market intellectual property offering, including a complete digital silicon solution (i.e. chip), that supports ADSL2, ADSL2plus, VDSL1 and VDSL2 standards.
+StratiPHY3 can be configured to run in central office as well as customer premises equipment mode.

-The intellectual property in StratiPHY2+ includes patent rights, copyrighted materials and trade secrets.
+StratiPHY2+ and StratiPHY3 include patent rights, copyrighted materials and trade secrets.
 Copyrighted materials include digital chip design technology, available in Verilog or VHDL languages, and software, available in assembly and C-code.
 We license our copyrighted materials in source code as well as object code form.
 We also have available digital silicon that embodies our intellectual property.
-Our StratiPHY2+ chip supports all legacy and new ADSL standards in a single integrated circuit.
+Our StratiPHY2+ and StratiPHY3 chips support all legacy and new ADSL standards in a single integrated circuit.
+StratiPHY2+ is applicable to customer premises solutions and StratiPHY3 is applicable to central office or customer premises solutions.

 Customers develop integrated circuits based upon our technology for fabrication in their own or third party manufacturing processes.
 Customers manufacture our digital chip or integrate our technology into chips that also contain other functionality.
 We also offer engineering services to our customers for the development and support of their chips or chipsets.
-Our largest ADSL intellectual property customers are ADI and Infineon.
+Our largest ADSL intellectual property customers have been ADI and Infineon.
+We currently have six StratiPHY2+ licensees and three StratiPHY3 licensees.

-AWARE TEST AND DIAGNOSTICS PRODUCTS
+AWARE DSL TEST AND DIAGNOSTICS PRODUCTS